OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 The Ad Server API has to be extended to require the Prebid SSO cookies of the Publisher website for a given user in addition to the inventory information.
-Those cookies contain the encrypted Prebid SSO Data.
+Those cookies contain the Prebid SSO Data.
 As a reminder, Prebid SSO Data are Pseudonymous-Identifiers and Preferences of the user.

 ```mermaid